WTQ1234/WTQ1234.github.io/_pages/art.md

 permalink: /art/
 author_profile: true
 ---
-Hi, this page is about my artistic abilities.
-I'm not particularly skilled at painting or 3D modeling, but I'm proficient in using software such as edit images by Photoshop / PhotoDemon / Aseprite; make animations or facial rigging system by Unity; edit video by CapCut.
+Hi, this page is about my artistic skills and related software.
+I'm not particularly skilled at painting or 3D modeling, but I'm proficient in using software such as edit images by Photoshop / PhotoDemon / Aseprite; make animations by Unity; edit video by CapCut, etc.

 <!-- 1.Photoshop -->
 <br/><span style="font-weight: bold; font-size: 1.6em;">Photoshop</span><br/>